-- Lack of physical activity is a risk factor for coronary heart disease.
+- Lack of physical activity is a risk factor for heart health.

 - About 250,000 deaths per year in the United States -- about 12 percent of total deaths -- are due to a lack of regular physical activity.

-- The relative risk of coronary heart disease associated with physical inactivity ranges from 1.5 to 2.4, a risk comparable to that for high cholesterol, high blood pressure, and cigarette smoking.
+- The relative risk of coronary heart issued associated with physical inactivity ranges from 1.5 to 2.4, a risk comparable to that for high cholesterol, high blood pressure, and cigarette smoking.